“The weak can never forgive. Forgiveness is the attribute of the strong.” – Mahatma Gandhi

 It’s when you see or hear them, or even the mention of their name, but you don’t get any negative feelings rising in you.
 By forgiving, you have released them from your mind, and have truly become indifferent to their presence.

-Finally, forgiving is a fairly tough and gradual process.
+Finally, forgiving is a reasonably hard and gradual process.
 When it gets too difficult, don’t hesitate to ask for help.

 • • •